sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PrivacyPolicy/Update.md

 <br>

-### Encourage the user to contact the company directly with any questions regarding the update or the privacy policy.
+### Consider encouraging the user to contact the company directly with any questions regarding the update or the privacy policy.

 TODO: description.